taiwowhyte/linkedin_etl/README.md

 ---

+##Tables Produced

+The pipeline produces a set of cleaned and curated datasets stored as partitioned Parquet files in Amazon S3 and exposed as external tables in Athena.

 Tables Produced

 The pipeline produces a set of cleaned and curated datasets stored as partitioned Parquet files in Amazon S3 and exposed as external tables in Athena.

-Raw Layer
+**Raw Layer**

 raw/job_postings
 Raw ingestion of CSV data converted to Parquet and partitioned by run_date.
-Acts as the immutable landing layer for downstream transforms.
+Acts as the base landing layer for downstream transforms.

-Cleaned Layer
+**Cleaned Layer**

 cleaned/job_postings_staging
 Normalised job posting records with standardised text fields and basic cleaning applied.